 An unpaid carer is someone who provides care and support to a family member, friend or neighbour.
 The person or people they care for may be affected by disability, physical or mental ill-health, frailty or substance misuse and cannot cope without their support.
 A carer does not need to be living with the person they care for.

 Anybody can become a carer at any time in their life and sometimes for more than one person at a time.
 An unpaid carer can be any age from young children to very elderly people.
-A Young Carer is an unpaid carer up to the age of 18 and may be eligible to access the Young Carers Grant.
+A Young Carer is an unpaid carer under the age of 19.
+Those Young Carers who are aged 16, 17 or 18 may be eligible to access the Young Carers Grant

 How can the college help?